 For good or ill, everything I experience is filtered through the lens of a middle-class white woman raised in the suburbs of Portland, Oregon, in the USA.
 That’s why I seek out opportunities to immerse myself in social justice movements that support diversity, inclusivity, and human rights.
 That’s the reason I sacrifice comfort, convenience, and safety in pursuit of adventures that will immerse me in the world’s cultures.

-I want to live a life that destroys my preconceptions and shows me the common ground between myself and those who seem to differ from me.
-I want to broaden and deepen my understanding of people and the world and generate empathy by helping others do the same.
+I want to live a life that strips away my preconceptions to reveal the common ground between myself and those who seem to differ from me.
+I want to broaden and deepen my understanding of people and the world so my writing will generate understanding and empathy and promote collaborative problem-solving.